 2020 Vision: Forecasts for the year ahead from Cardiff University School of Journalism, Media and Culture

 Four small words; the future of journalism.
 What should we expect to see making a dent in our profession over the 12 months ahead?
-Co-authored by Gavin Allen and David Dunkley Gyimah
+Co-authored by Gavin Allen and Dr. David Dunkley Gyimah

 What does social media have in store for a likely devious US Election campaign?
 How can publishers rebuild bonds of trust with readers?
 Do new laws need to be passed to protect our democracy?
 And which cases in the courts could have an effect on the way journalists work?

 These are among the questions we will see addressed in 2020 which, incidentally, is the 50th anniversary of Cardiff University School of Journalism, Media and Culture (JOMEC).

 We don’t claim to have all the answers.
 If we did, we’d be down at the patent office/bookmakers and not typing our way through the Christmas holidays.

 But our in-house international experts are continuously monitoring the significant developments in their respective fields and these are the areas they are focused on as 2019 becomes a memory.

 Follow us on Twitter @CardiffJomec or at Facebook.com/CardiffJomec

 “Finally, the public are getting wise to manipulated emotion.”